-The castle is first mentioned as a fief of the archbishop of Cologne in 1136.
-In 1194 the hostile houses of the Guelphs and Hohenstaufen were reconciled to her by a marriage.
+The castle is mentioned for the first time as a fiefdom of the Archbishop of Cologne in 1136.
+In 1194 the warring houses of the Guelphs and Hohenstaufen were reconciled through a marriage.

-In Bacherach there are other preserved buildings, such as the old city wall with 9 preserved towers.
-Half-timbered houses from the 14th - 19th century complete the old and beautiful cityscape.
+In the village of Bacherach there are other preserved buildings, for example the old city wall with 9 preserved towers.
+Half-timbered houses from the 14th to 19th centuries round off the old and beautiful townscape.

-Above the castle there is parking.
-From here a bumpy path leads to the viewpoint and then on to the castle.
+There are parking spaces above the castle.
+From here a somewhat bumpy path goes to the lookout point and then on to the castle.

 November 10, 2019